 My personal website is my home on the web.

-I made this site because I want to have an online presence, but I didn’t want to use social media or a premade blogging platform (e.g. Blogger or Tumblr).
+I made this site because I want to have an online presence, but I didn’t want to use social media or a premade blogging platform (e.g. Blogger, Tumblr, or Bearblog).

 I decided that it would be more interesting to start from scratch, so I designed, built, and published a site of my own.